ThayaCheva/Lunala-and-Celestial-Tower/README.md

 </p>
 <p align= "center"> Fig 3.
 Sketch of Lunala </p>

-- Moon Lord
+- Moon Lord:
-_ Background: A tyrannical sorcerer who rules over Lunala and her people using his celestial power.
+    - Background: A tyrannical sorcerer who rules over Lunala and her people using his celestial power.
 As a sorcerer of the moon, the Moon Lord is more fearsome during the night than during the day and he is most powerful during a Blood Moon.
 However, a Blood Moon is a rare phenomenon and as time goes on his ambitions become greater and so does his desire for power and influence.
 Thus the Moon Lord commands his servants to build the Celestial Tower which grants him the power to conquer the Sun and create a world of eternal Blood Moon where only he reigns supreme.
-_ Personality: The Moon Lord is an evil and ruthless overlord who will do anything to complete his goals
+    - Personality: The Moon Lord is an evil and ruthless overlord who will do anything to complete his goals
  <p align="center">
     <img src="Images/Moon_Lord_Sketch.png" width=300>
 </p>